Caring for Newborn Kittens

 2

 As for the frequency of feedings of milk, if the cat is in good condition, simply feed it four times a day.
 If the pussy is poorly, give it a ration of milk every two hours.
+Additionally, monitor the kitten's weight and adjust feeding amounts accordingly.
+This is crucial to ensure they are growing at a healthy rate.

 3